-Peonies, lilacs, wisteria, azaleas, and more lovely plants are in bloom in late April through May.
+Peonies, bluebells, lilacs, and more lovely plants are in bloom in late April through early June.
 Here's what to see.

 Tree Peony Collection

-These gorgeous flowers bloom in late-April to mid-May.
+These gorgeous flowers bloom in early to mid-May.
 There are around 300 plants in the collection, all Japanese cultivars, and all are fragrant, especially in the morning.

 - Lavender cultivars ‘Kamada Fuji’ and ‘Fuji no Sato’, which have large blooms with clear, intense color.